top of page

 3 Day Course Description:

-DVNP Day 1 - After introductions and a safety briefing we will get underway to our 1st destination, the Eureka Valley Dunes.
-We start with understanding your vehicles capabilities, which is key to knowing what obstacles you can tackle.
-We'll take look at and talk about your vehicle and other 4x4 and AWD vehicles and what limitations they might have.
+DVNP Day 1 - We start with understanding your vehicles capabilities, which is key to knowing what obstacles you can tackle.
+We'll take look at and talk about your vehicle and other 4x4 vehicles and what limitations they might have.
 Additionally we go through recovery gear and understanding the basics for tackling a variety of terrain that you may encounter.
 Additionally we will have a demo of the famous high lift jack and some of its variety of uses.
 That night we'll spend time around the fire talking about overland set-ups and camping, telling stories and getting more acquainted.

 DVNP Day 2 - We get on the trail right away today where there are opportunities to learn spotting skills and safe winching techniques.
 This will take up most of the morning and into midday.
 Once we have finished the winching and spotting skills we will spend the afternoon driving to some amazing hot springs.
 This will be a fairly long day and finishing it in the hot springs is a great way to end it!

-DVNP Day 3 - This morning we finish up with any last questions and then get on our way back to our starting point by early afternoon.
+DVNP Day 3 - This morning we finish up with any last questions and demos, and then get on our way back to our starting point by mid afternoon.

 Included:

-Professional 4x4/AWD guidance and training, overland camping tips n' tricks, a warm campfire at night, and strong French press coffee in the morning.
+Professional 4x4 guidance and training, overland camping tips n' tricks, a warm campfire at night, and strong French press coffee in the morning.

 Options:

 1. Drive your own 4x4 vehicle.
-9 inches of ground clearance are needed for the 1 Day class, and 10 inches of ground clearance are needed for the 3 Day class, low range transfer-case and minimum 31 inch "All Terrain" or "Mud Terrain" tires required.
+9 inches of ground clearance are needed for the Mojave class, and 10 inches of ground clearance are needed for the Death Valley class, low range transfer-case and minimum 31 inch "All Terrain" or "Mud Terrain" tires required.

 For this training you must provide: